cryom/di/README.md

 ## Motivation

-The main goal is to create a portable containers.
+The main goal is to create a portable containers for modular application.

 ## Installation
 ```bash